erics273/learning-angular4-with-timely/09-creating-a-component-with-data-binding.md

 In this section, you just created your first interactive component!
 That's amazing!
-You look down at your notes to review everything you did.
+You look down at your notes to review everything you did to finish this component.

 * Again, used the Angular CLI to generate a new component